 Once the file is added to the Contribute page, it's important that you give your notes a good title.
 Giving your study materials a good title ensures that the other members of Community can easily find and use these shared notes - so try to ensure it's accurate and spelt correctly.
 Additionally, giving the materials a description can also help with other users finding your materials - so we would recommend using this too.

-Finally (and optionally), mark the file as academic notes if they are, and add any tags you think might be relevant for the materials (more information on that here - Understanding Community Tags).
+Finally (and optionally), mark the file as academic notes if they are, and add any tags you think might be relevant for the materials, as this can help other users find your notes.
 From there, it's simply a case of pressing 'Agree and Publish', and your notes are now added to Community for all to see!

 Hopefully, this guide has helped you get started with Community.
 For more information, answers to frequently asked questions, and troubleshooting help, feel free to check out the other articles in our Help Centre.